 How does a teacher start to design an inquiry lesson?
 First, they must choose a topic that is tied to curricular standards, is relevant to students' lives, and provides opportunities for civic engagement.
 For example, the interaction between Indigenous Americans and European colonizers is a basic part of the curriculum in many educational settings.
-And the Thanksgiving celebration, as it is often remembered and taught, has its roots in this interaction.
+And the Thanksgiving celebration as it is often remembered and taught has its roots in this interaction.
 Today, young people from diverse backgrounds experience the Thanksgiving holiday differently.
 Since 1970, the United American Indians of New England have recognized the fourth Thursday of each November as a National Day of Mourning.
 American Indians on the West Coast of the United States gather on Alcatraz Island to celebrate Un-Thanksgiving Day, commemorating the American Indian seizure of Alcatraz during a protest in 1969.
 Many Americans gather with their extended families to enjoy a large meal.
 Some attend religious services where they express gratitude to God through prayer and worship.
 As diverse as commemorations and traditions are today, they represent but a small sample of the many, varied ways that different groups and individuals within the United States have marked Thanksgiving through the years.

-Yet, the teaching of Thanksgiving in elementary schools often fails to acknowledge the diverse meanings of this day, sometimes perpetuating racially insensitive stereotypical images and detailed stories of a legendary "first Thanksgiving" for which little historical evidence exists (Sabzalian, 2019).
-By considering how Thanksgiving celebrations have changed or stayed the same and how different groups celebrate Thanksgiving, students are in a position to challenge the traditional narrative in a way that recognizes the plurality of cultures in the United States.
+Yet, the teaching of Thanksgiving in elementary schools typically fails to acknowledge the diverse meanings of this day, replaced by racist and stereotypical images and detailed stories of a legendary "first Thanksgiving" for which little historical evidence exists (Sabzalian, 2019).
+High school students are in a position to challenge the narrative that they were likely taught in elementary schools and explore the many, varied ways that Thanksgiving is and has been remembered.
 An inquiry on evolving Thanksgiving traditions in diverse settings provides students with rich content that is related to their lives and includes opportunities to take informed action.
-Such an inquiry might start with questions such as "How has the Thanksgiving celebration changed through the years, and how has it stayed the same?"
-"Why do different people and groups think differently about the Thanksgiving holiday?" and "How might we use this day to promote social justice?"
+Such an inquiry might start with questions such as "How has the holiday commonly referred to as Thanksgiving been remembered and celebrated by different groups within the United States?" and "How might we use this day to promote social justice?"
 Most examples given in this chapter focus on these questions.
 Resources for conducting this inquiry are included as examples throughout this chapter, and lesson objectives, procedures, and additional resources are provided at the end of the chapter.